 There is, however, still a chasm between good design and bad – and while successful gamification can add significantly to the bottom line, delivering ROI within months, inept or ill-judged solutions can devastate morale and destroy credibility.

 Businesses are facing extraordinary and unprecedented cultural and operational change.
 What is the best way to transition sales teams to a digital first sales model?
 Is it possible to create strong bonds between hybrid working teams that rarely meet face to face – especially during the Great Resignation with so many new people to get to know?
 How can companies create collaboration and cultural synergy across a multi-generational workforce with hugely different values, expectations, and ways of interacting?

 With so many clashing objectives and cultural differences, it could be easy to get lost in multi-generational confusion.
 Yet take a step back and, as has been discovered through in depth analysis of gaming behaviour, people are far more similar than you might think.
-Gaming is now ubiquitous. of all ages play games daily – and this global phenomenon has provided an extraordinary wealth of insight and understanding for behavioural scientists.
+Gaming is now ubiquitous.
+Millions of people of all ages play games daily – and this global phenomenon has provided an extraordinary wealth of insight and understanding for behavioural scientists.